wsjwong/gantt-chart-for-team-lead/README.md

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Go to Settings > API to get your project URL and anon key
-3. In the Supabase SQL Editor, run the schema from `supabase-schema.sql`
+3. In the Supabase SQL Editor, run the schema from `database_migration.sql`
 4. Enable email authentication in Authentication > Settings

 ### 4. Run the Application